 For the first time, EDI sees the data files that applications and workstations regularly access, gaining a real-time view so full capacity isn’t hit or exceeded.
 With their legacy system, and when they approached using 100 percent storage capacity, it usually slowed down the network, reduced productivity, and potentially impacted deadlines and work schedules for loss of time and money.

-EDI wants no aspect of VFX file post-production left to chance, and with Qumulo as its network storage solution, few data needs are sacrificed or at risk.
+EDI wants no aspect of VFX file post-production left to chance, and with Qumulo as its trusted enterprise data storage solution, few data needs are sacrificed or at risk.

 “This is teamwork that we do together and having a strong network infrastructure supported by Qumulo allows us to access any project, on any machine, at any time,” concluded Grisi.